AndersH82/TheSaloon/README.md

  - Django

 ## Other Notes
+- When user is update user you need to enter password and confirm.
+  Tried to solve it but didn't come up with a solution but know it's a user experience that isn't very good

+- Moved the sign up button from navbar to login page for better experience for the users.

 - Argil: I am a beginner at argil, and this is my first time.
 I'm looking forward to becoming better at argil in the future.